erafaelmanuel/mappyfy/README.md

                .convertField("age", Integer.class)
                .mapTo(Pet.class);
  ```
-In order to create your own custom converter you need to extends the TypeConverterAdapter and add the two generic type
+In order to create your own custom converter you need to extends the TypeConverterAdapter and add the two generic type.
 ```java
  @TypeConverter
  public class MyConverter extends TypeConverterAdapter<Integer, Date> {